BiDAlab/UWF4DR-Benchmark/README.md

 - does not redistribute the original pretrained RETFound weights,
 - does not redistribute source code from the official RETFound repository,
-- only provides wrappers to load and evaluate fine-tuned models trained using the official RETFound codebase.
+- only provides utilities to load and evaluate fine-tuned models trained using the official RETFound codebase.

 For full license details, please refer to the official RETFound repository.

 ### Requirements

-The file `requirements/retfound.txt` is derived from the official RETFound `requirements.txt` file and preserves the original dependency versions necessary to instantiate and use the RETFound architecture.
+The file `requirements/retfound.txt` is based on the official RETFound `requirements.txt` file and preserves the dependency versions necessary to instantiate and use the RETFound architecture.

 ### Implementation Notes